Want CNET to notify you of price drops and the latest stories?

 Foam tennis balls: Since they're made of foam, these are the largest and lightest of the four.
 Players can easily make contact with these balls, but they're best for smaller courts and short rackets.

-Red tennis balls: Heavier than foam balls, but still bigger and lighter than the next stage up, these are our top pick for beginners.
+Red tennis balls: Heavier than foam balls, but still bigger and lighter than the next stage up, this is our top pick for beginners.
 They're 75% slower than a standard tennis ball and can help players pick up good techniques.

 Orange tennis balls: These balls are 50% slower than a standard yellow ball.
 They're not designed for full-size courts, but they help provide players with a good introduction to strategy and tactics.